nadigerdivya/Interview_Questions/README.md

     -  What is Jest?
 How to include and work on it?
     -  What is TDD?
 7. How do you check code  quality?
+8. What is minification?
+What is minified version?
+Why it is required?
+How it is minified?

 Javascript